-FAQ: Term papers and Presentations
+FAQ: Term paper proposals and presentations

 In-class presentations